MartinChrisWood/buyers_app/README.md

 others.

-### The client/actor (terminology?)
+### The server/actor (terminology?)

 - It'll be constructed in python 3.
 It's a particularly clean and understandable language to program in.
-- The Flask library/api makes creating a web client really easy.
+- The Flask library/api makes creating a web API really easy.
 - Google App Engine, on which it will be deployed, supports python and flask without issues.
 - Note to other people on the course;  This part doesn't really do